aws-samples/eks-workshop/content/beginner/200_secrets/sealing-secrets.md

   namespace: octank
 spec:
   encryptedData:
-    password: AgB3s2m3c2wzDmfyFXPgZWzXG2Ad2s2DF5K8H4Z . . .
-    username: AgAHJTiY9kEQCgFw90i3H1mKPRkGKFr85wDCDxU . . .
+    password: AgBR2S0Orv6YKLgEboBbPBsV6PX9gP9gUUTrISv(...)daQtadX6XnFqoYwOQ==
+    username: AgBtkiM4Q7w3kesVDbZgKOpiVQ+9XMmlqr9xABf(...)B9quqLBF80QFSsZpQ==
   template:
+    data: null
     metadata:
       creationTimestamp: null
       name: database-credentials
       namespace: octank
     type: Opaque
-status: {}
 {{< /output >}}

 Note that the keys in the original Secret, namely, *username* and *password*, are not encrypted in the SealedSecret; only their values.
 You may change the names of these keys, if necessary, in the SealedSecret YAML file and still be able to deploy it successfully to the cluster.
 However, you cannot change the name and namespace of the SealedSecret.
-The SealedSecret and Secret **must have the same namespace and name**
+The SealedSecret and Secret **must have the same namespace and name**.

 Now, deploy the SealedSecret to your cluster:
 ```